oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 RBC is pretty cautious about his surroundings.
 He is scared and untrusting normally of people.
 He fears what they can do to him and FEN.
 RBC just wants the best for ToshyFEN and his survival.
 RBC has this cautiousness because RBC knows that he is the brain and that if he dies, ToshyFEN dies.

 RBC would warm up if he trusts someone.
 He is the chattier out of ToshyFEN normally.
 He small talks with people, but finds big talk (aka important talk) quite awkward and leaves it to FEN.
 RBC is also the one to try not to upset or be insenitive to others.

 RBC is also the saner one, and he would try to stop FEN.
 RBC though doesn't have the power to control FEN because he is recessive, and wishes that one day he has just enough power to influence and control FEN.
+The only thing RBC can do is talk to FEN silently and influence his thoughts, but he has no power over the movement of ToshyFEN.

+RBC cares for FEN and wishes he could help influence him for good, but he doesn't have enough power to do so.
+RBC knows that FEN really cares for him.

 ## Relations